 Pennsylvania Mental Health Resources

-Pennsylvania PAD statute Link – click to see the state statute as it appears on the Pennsylvania General Assembly website.
+Pennsylvania Mental Health Care statute link – click to see the state statute as it appears on the Pennsylvania General Assembly website.

-This very helpful guide explains in detail what the forms are for and how to fill them out.
+This booklet from the Disabilities Law Project explains what Advance Directives are for and how to fill them out.
 The forms are also included in the guide.

 If you know of any relevant current legislation, pending legislation, or general issues of interest relating to psychiatric advance directives in your state, click here to contact us.